SimonLeigh/couchbase-mobile-portal/md-docs/ready/guides/sync-gateway/rest-api-client.md

   });
 ```

 First you set the host of the Swagger JS client to the url provided in the callback (it is of the form `lite.couchbase.` on iOS and `localhost:5984` on Android).
-Then, the chain of promises creates the database, inserts a document and displays the total number of documents in an alert window using the `/{db}/_all_docs` endpoint.
+The chain of promises creates the database, inserts a document and displays the total number of documents in an alert window using the `/{db}/_all_docs` endpoint.

 Build and run.